 Faculty Expert Profile

-- Co-director of the Johns Hopkins Center of Excellence in Influenza Research and Surveillance
+- Co-director of the Johns Hopkins Center of Excellence for Influenza Research and Response (CEIRR)

 - Director of the Center for Emerging Viruses and Infectious Diseases